 Donald Schwartz – Marist College

-We are developing a Web-based collaborative tool for film editing and education.
+Film Ties a Web-based collaborative tool for film editing and education.
 Create and share libraries of personalized camera compositions.
 Post text comments and suggest alternate compositions to collaborate.
 Learn to improve your own compositions by reviewing comments made to your compositions.
-We are seeking film classes or studios interested in using the tool as part of an upcoming stage of software evaluation and enhancement.
+An AI automatically suggests human-recommended alternate compositions and text critiques.
+I welcome collaborations with teachers of film production who wish to experiment with this tool as an active-learning aid.
+I also welcome collaborations with researchers who wish to use the tool as a way to crowd-source knowledge of cinematic narrative.

 WICED 2015 and CSCW 2016 Film Ties GUI

 The 2015 version of Film Ties relied on pre-defined animated scenes but allowed users to operate a motion-tracked virtual camera to compose camera shots.
 Users can share and critique work by posting text comments to a shot or adjusting the camera to suggest an alternate or improved composition.
 With the CSCW 2016 paper, the system’s AI can upon user request automatically recommend critique comments and/or alternate shot compositions suggested by other users.